 Resource acquisition is the stage most underrated and most frequently slighted by busy and confident change agents, too easily deluding themselves that they know it all already.

-Think there is no relevant knowledge from other systems that applies to what you are doing with this client?
+Think there is no relevant knowledge elsewhere that applies to this case?
 THAT IS NEVER THE CASE!

-Feel that other resources are too hard to go after?: WRONG!
-IT IS ALWAYS WORTHWHILE TO TRY, AND, IN THE DIGITAL AGE, IT IS INCREASINGLY EASY AND INEXPENSIVE TO GAIN ACCESS!
+Feel that other resources are too hard to go after?
+WRONG!
+IT IS ALWAYS WORTH A TRY.

 The task of information retrieval can be handled with a minimum of effort if searchers think about what they need before they start and set an acquisition strategy that makes sense in terms of their needs.